 In what she at first claimed was an account of her actual experiences, Marlo Morgan writes of meeting a small clan of Aboriginal people.
-She claims to have abandoned all her "civilized" belongings and joined the group in wandering through the desert for months.
+She claims to have abandoned all her "civilised" belongings and joined the group in wandering through the desert for months.
 Along the way she experiences their culture, their capabilities, their life, she writes.
 At the end of this journey, Marlo Morgan returns to white society a transformed woman, she says.

 This is the plot of one of the most controversially discussed books I know of, which Marlo Morgan was forced to admit under Aboriginal pressure is fiction.